-In this series, we ask an IDEO designer to share recommendations for tools, books, resources, and sources of inspiration.
+In this series, we ask IDEO designers to share the stuff they're digging right now—tools, books, music, sites, people, places—so you, too, can drink from the fount of inspiration bubbling up here.
 This week's guest star: Tony Browne.

 Name: Tony Browne

 Role at IDEO: I’m an organizational design director.
 I help people build modern, purposeful organizations through design, and a more human use of technology.

 Joined IDEO: January 2017

 Titillating Fact: I was crowned UK Computer Gaming champion in 1994 and haven’t really given up the joystick in the 20 years since.
 Approximately 60 percent of our household arguments are over who is allowed on our Playstation—me, or my 5 year old son, Spencer.

 I mean, just look at them.
 With their long hair, nonchalant stance, and leather/denim apparel, Joost and Pim have corporate rebellion chic down.
 But they didn’t start out like that.
 In fact, they came from a fairly standard finance and consultancy background—until they quit their jobs, and committed to traveling the world in search of “rebellious” organizations.